19 Fascinating Ruins in Mexico You Need to Visit in 2025

 By Annick of The Common Traveler

-The most convenient way to reach Chacchoben is via rental car (I use Discover Cars).
 The Chacchoben ruins are located about 2.5 hours from Tulum and about 40 minutes from Bacalar.

 Take Highway 307 to Highway 293, through Lazaro Cardenas, until reaching the ruins 3 km to the northwest of the town.
-Open daily from 8 AM to 5 PM, plan on spending about 2 hours visiting the entire site.

 Arrive early or late in the day to avoid the cruise crowds, or check the cruise schedules (looking for “Costa Maya”) to plan your visit.
 Admission to the ruins costs an affordable $60 MXN / $3.50 USD.

-The story of Chacchoben’s discovery is fascinating.
-In 1942, a local Mayan discovered the ruins, built his home here, and started farming the land.
-Thirty years later, an archaeologist discovered the family and the ruins and reported the discovery to the Mexican government.
+In 1942, a local Mayan discovered the ruins in Mexico, built his home here, and started farming the land.
+Thirty years later, an archaeologist discovered the family and the ruins and reported them to the Mexican government.
 The Mayan family then became honorary guards of the site.

-Surrounded by the jungle, you’ll see lots of birds and howler monkeys, adding to the ambiance!
-Don’t forget to bring bug spray, sunscreen, water, and your sense of adventure!
+Surrounded by the jungle, you’ll see many birds and howler monkeys, adding to the ambiance!

 19. Muyil, Quintana Roo